DS-100/DS-100.github.io/sp23faq.md

 ---
 ## What is the midterm schedule for this class?

 The exact midterm exam dates will be announced on the first date of class.
+Exams will likely be in the evening, i.e. not during lecture time.

 ---
 ## I have a conflict for the final exam, what can I do?

 As per the [Campus Registrar](https://registrar.berkeley.edu/scheduling/academic-scheduling/academic-scheduling-final-exam-guide-and-schedules/), the final exam will be held {{page.course.final_exam_slot}}.
 The exam will be held **in person**, not online.

 The course only allows for time conflicts for specifc courses that have been pre-approved for conflicts, after planning with course instructors of those courses and the Division.
 This will take through the beginning of January while course policies are decided across all courses with final conflicts.
+No accommodations will be made for travel.

 <!--As of Sept 1, 2022, the Division faculty have decided that CS 70 and CS 170 will both offer alternate finals.
 There is therefore no conflict for these two courses, and you can enroll in either of them and Data 100 without issue.
 You will take their alternate final.